The-Politico/django-slackchat-serializer/docs/source/quickstart.rst

 3. Create a new :code:`Channel` instance, which will create a new private channel in Slack to host your slackchat.

-4. Invite any other members you want tot he group and start chatting!
+4. Invite any other members you want to the group and start chatting!

 Configuring locally
 -------------------